decentral-foundation/express-nodemailer/README.md

 # Express-nodemailer
-Example of sending smtp mail with express api using nodemailer
+Example of sending smtp mail with express api using Nodemailer

 # This is working example of express-nodemailer for new developers.